vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 for; any unused or unaccounted *targets* make *gn* unhappy.

 After sorting out that last bit, I have a setup that is better than what I got from *meson* &mdash; subjectively speaking.
-I barely managed to get my feet wet with *gn* and *conan*, and didn't even look into *ninja*.
+I am happy with the results so far considering the fact that I barely managed to get my feet wet with *gn* and *conan*, and didn't even look into *ninja*.

-I am happy with the results so far.
 I can see that once I get comfortable with *gn* templates and actions, I could whip up more elegant build setups.

 > [!WARN]
 > Please do not use this setup for your work.
 There are dozens of nuances